Getting Started

 Section titled “First-Time Setup”-

 Get your app host repository.
 An app host is the project that contains your data apps — think of it as your team’s workspace.
-Your Wallabi contact will share a repository URL with you.
-Open a terminal and clone it:
+Your Wallabi contact will create one for you and share a repository URL.
+You can also find it in the Wallabi app under your app host’s settings — look for the Git URL.
+If you don’t have an app host yet, reach out to your Wallabi contact.

-Terminal window git clone <YOUR_REPOSITORY_URL>cd <REPOSITORY_NAME>If you’re new to Git, this downloads a copy of your team’s project to your computer.
+wallabidata/app-host-acme-corpwith the actual repository name from your Git URL.
+If you’re new to Git, this downloads a copy of your team’s project to your computer. -

 Run the setup script.
-You’ll need your Wallabi API token (from Prerequisites) and a personal slug — a short name that identifies your dev environment (e.g.,
+This will prompt you for your Wallabi API token (from Prerequisites) and a personal slug — a short name that identifies your dev environment (e.g.,

 -